Vickydew1/sast-scan-opengrep-action/README.md

-# Accuknox Opengrep Scan GitHub Action
+# Accuknox SAST: Opengrep

-This performs an OpenGrep scan on your repository and uploads the results to Accuknox's CSPM panel.
+This performs an Opengrep SAST scan on your repository and uploads the results to AccuKnox's CSPM panel.
 It helps in identifying security issues and integrates seamlessly with GitHub Actions workflows.

 ## Features
-- Runs OpenGrep to analyze the repository.
+- Runs Opengrep to analyze the repository.
-- Uploads scan results to Accuknox CSPM panel.
+- Uploads scan results to AccuKnox CSPM panel.
 - Supports artifact upload to GitHub.
 - Allows soft failure for non-blocking scans.